wy580477/Leech-AIO-APP-EX/README.md

  2. Known pyLoad bugs：
     - Redirect to http after login，solution: close the pyLoad page and reopen it.
     - Fail to delete archives after extraction, solution: Settings--Plugins--ExtractArchive, set "Move to trash instead delete" to off.
+    - Sometime auto-trash downloaded files from http/https direct links, solutions: use Aria2 for http/https direct links.
- 3. For Heroku deployment, after adding following content to rclone.conf file, you can use local heroku storage as a Rclone remote for manually uploading via Rclone Web UI.
+ 3. After adding following content to rclone.conf file, you can use local heroku storage as a Rclone remote for manually uploading via Rclone Web UI.

       ```
       [local]